 - Your brand is an image in your audience’s mind.

-- Your clients build it based on their own experience with you, your product or services.
+- Your clients build it based on their experience with you, your product, or your services.

 - Other people’s testimonials will impact them.